-Square direct deposits for each employee will automatically reflect the tops that your business’s Square POS processed and attached to their name.
+The Square Payroll direct deposit for each employee will automatically reflect the tips that your business’s Square POS processed and attached to their name.

 For cash tips through Square Payroll, you’ll be able to manually enter the data into your Square online payroll account to record for tax season.

 Taking all of these features into consideration: How much does Square Payroll cost?
 Luckily, Square Payroll pricing is one of the most flexible and affordable on the market.
-The cost of your payroll software will derive from the kind of employees your team consists of and how many of these employees your team contains.
-You will be charged for Square Payroll costs will be on a monthly basis and will work a bit differently for teams of only contractors as they will for teams of both employees and contractors.
+The ultimate cost of your Square payroll software, however, will depend on the kind of employees your team consists of and how many of these employees your team contains.
+You will be charged for Square Payroll costs on a monthly basis and the process will work a bit differently for teams of only contractors compared to teams of both employees and contractors.

 Let’s break down the fees and costs that might come with your account, based on the makeup of your business’s team:

-If you have a team made up solely of contractors who you pay by the hour, then Square Payroll costs will be remarkably simple.
+If you have a team made up solely of contractors who you pay by the hour, then the Square Payroll cost will be remarkably simple.
 With Square, 1099 contractors will only cost your business $5 per contractor per month.
 And that’s it!

-If you pay your contractors through Square Payroll, fees will only be based on how many contractors you have on your payroll, with no flat monthly fees or pay-based fees tacked on.
+If you pay your contractors with this platform, your Square Payroll fees will only be based on how many contractors you have on your payroll, with no flat monthly fees or pay-based fees tacked on.

-If your team consists of contractors and full-time employees, then Square Payroll costs will be slightly higher.
+If your team consists of contractors and full-time employees, then the Square Payroll cost will be slightly higher.
 If you have full-time employees on your payroll, then Square will be filing taxes on your business’s behalf and making sure your payroll is fully compliant with tax law.
-As a result, your accounts’ fees will also include a monthly base cost of $29, plus $5 per person on your payroll per month.
+As a result, your Square Payroll fees will also include a monthly base cost of $35, plus $5 per person on your payroll per month.
 Even with this monthly subscription system, however, Square does not require an annual contract.

 Now that you’re familiar with all of the logistics that Square Payroll entails, it’s time to zoom out a bit.
 What do business owners who have actually used this payroll software have to say about it?